hansliu/pelican-stirring/README.md

 ### Theme-specific File metadata

-The post support the `Cover` metadata, use for display article in various places.
+The post support the `cover` and `cover_caption` metadata, use for display article in various places.
 Example metadata used in the post:

 ```
 title: Stirring
 category: Demo
 date: 2020-09-13
 cover: https://hansliu.com/theme/images/cover.png
+cover_caption: Image by Author
 ```

 *NOTE: you don't need put cover image into article again.*